IBM-Cloud/tf-ibm-docs/infrastructure/README.md

 - Now execute the docker bash script for IBM Containers: `bash ./docker.sh`
 - This will start a Jenkins 2 container on IBM's cloud
 - Follow the instructions under "Setting Up Jenkins 2.0" [here](https://www.cloudbees.com/blog/get-started-jenkins-20-docker)
+  - For the very first step (getting the unlock password) you'll need to take the output from the last command executed by `./docker.sh` and use it in `kubectl exec $OUTPUT cat /var/jenkins_home/secrets/initialAdminPassword`

 # Where

+Currently Jenkins is available at http://169.48.140.31:30173/ - this is a free tier IBM Container so IP is subject to change.
+Currently http://schematics-jenkins.chriskelner.com:30173/ points here also.

 All infrastructure is deployed to:
 ```